HKID Card Replacement: When and How to Apply for New Smart ID

 At which point will my Hong Kong identity card become invalid?

 The Secretary for Security will at opportune time issue invalidation orders to declare certain Hong Kong Identity Cards to be invalid by batches.
-Before such order is issued, members of the public can still use their existing smart identity cards for immigration clearance as usual.
+Before such a request is issued, members of the public can still use their existing smart identity cards for immigration clearance as usual.
 However, if their identity cards are declared to be invalid, members of the public shall use their valid travel documents for entering Hong Kong.

 I am based outside of Hong Kong.
 Is there a special arrangement for Hong Kong identity card replacement?